-As at December 31, 2023, the Company and its wholly-owned subsidiaries employed 3 full-time individuals.
+As at December 31, 2024, the Company and its wholly-owned subsidiaries employed 3 full-time individuals.
+The Company expects to significantly increase its workforce in connection with the acquisition and subsequent restart of the Mallay Mine and has already engaged with appropriate technical and operational personnel in both Peru and Canada.